 A professional can evaluate the foundation cracks and soil conditions around the home to determine how severe the problem is and what is required to correct the issues.
 Normally, having proper drainage around your home is the key component in maintaining a healthy, long-lasting foundation.

 At Perma-Pier, we’ll look closely at your home’s foundation and the soil conditions around your home’s perimeter so we can offer a custom repair solution for your specific foundation issue.
 In some instances, you may not even need a repair.
-When you’re ready to have those cracks definitively ruled out one way or the other, contact us for your no charge evaluation.
+When you’re ready to have those cracks definitively ruled out one way or the other, contact us for your evaluation.